-A Ceremony of Appreciation is held every two years by the College of Health and Medicine.
-Relatives and friends of all donors are invited to attend this special ceremony, where staff and students express their gratitude for those whose body donation has contributed to their education and training.
+A Ceremony of Appreciation is held biennially.
+Relatives and friends of donors are invited to attend this special ceremony where staff and students express their deepest gratitude for those who have contributed to education and training through body donation.

 They have donated so much more than just their bodies; the nature of their bequest is so profound that we can only aspire to achieve such a selfless persona.

-As part of the ceremony a Book of Remembrance is available for family and friends to sign or record their thoughts or memories.
-The book is on permanent display in the Medical Science Precinct foyer.
+A Book of Remembrance is available for family and friends to sign or record their thoughts or memories.
+Names of donors are not listed by the University of Tasmania in order to protect their anonymity.
+The book is on permanent display in the foyer of the Medical Science Building.

 Names of donors are not listed by the University of Tasmania in order to protect their anonymity.